James Hamilton (English Army officer): Irish wars and exile

-His father served in the Irish army under his brother-in-law James Butler, Earl of Ormond, in the Irish Confederate Wars (1641–1648) and the Cromwellian conquest of Ireland (1649–1653).
+Hamilton's father served in the Irish army under his brother-in-law James Butler, Earl of Ormond, in the Irish Confederate Wars (1641–1648) and the Cromwellian conquest of Ireland (1649–1653).
 It has long been believed that James, aged about 16 or 17, his mother and siblings lived in Roscrea, County Tipperary, and were spared when on 17 September 1646, the Confederate Ulster army under Owen O'Neill captured Roscrea Castle from the Munster confederates and killed everybody else in the castle.
 It seems that this Lady Hamilton was not James's mother but his aunt, the wife of Sir George Hamilton of Greenlaw and Roscrea, while James, his mother, and siblings were safe in Nenagh, 30 km west of Roscrea.
 This confusion was already made by Carte (1737) and repeated by later authors.

 On 28 July 1647 Ormond abandoned Dublin to the parliamentarians and left Ireland.
-In 1648 Phelim O'Neill stormed Nenagh taking it for O'Neill and Rinuccini, but it was still in the same year recaptured by Inchiquin, who was now allied with the royalists.
-What role James and his father played in these events is not known.
+In 1648 Phelim McTuoll O'Neill stormed Nenagh taking it for Owen Roe O'Neill and Rinuccini, but it was still in the same year recaptured by Inchiquin, who was now allied with the royalists.

-In 1650, his father was governor of Nenagh Castle when the Parliamentarian army under Henry Ireton attacked and captured the castle on the way back from the unsuccessful siege of Limerick to their winter quarters at Kilkenny.
+In 1650, Hamilton's father was governor of Nenagh Castle when the Parliamentarian army under Henry Ireton captured the castle on the way back from the unsuccessful siege of Limerick to their winter quarters at Kilkenny.